MakeSchool-Tutorials/ecommerce-tutorial/P05-Displaying-Moods/content.md

 > [action]
 >
 > Now that we have the `div` with the image, let’s go ahead and append it to the main container, so that we could display it on our page.
+This will be done in the `scripts.js` file.
 >
 ```js
 itemsContainer.appendChild(newDiv)
 ```

-Our code should look like this.
+Our javascript code should look like this at the end:

 ```js
 for (let i=0; i<data.length; ++i) {